Protection against ransomware is essential as attack cases increase

-Protection against ransomware is essential as these viruses can corrupt your personal files for good.
+Protection against ransomware is essential as cryptography-based computer viruses can corrupt your personal files for good.
 Such type of malware is created, improved and distributed worldwide daily and generates enormous revenue for cybercriminals daily.
 Unfortunately, it is a very successful cyber weapon used by criminals for money extortion, and many victims still decide to pay up only to be deceived by hackers again.
+Some of the most widespread ransomware threats nowadays are called STOP/DJVU, DHARMA, PHOBOS, IGAL, QLKM.

 Ransomware is a malicious computer virus that corrupts files on an infected system and demands a ransom.
 Typically, viruses like WannaCry or STOP (DJVU) ransomware use AES or RSA encryption to cipher data securely, and there is no way to roll-back this procedure without secret keys that are transferred to Command&Control center by the virus.